Coaching course FAQs

 For the Assistant Coach Training there is no formal assessment, but we expect a level of engagement in all the modules you undertake to be confident in awarding you with the credential.

-The Club Coach course does involve a number of assessment tasks, but taking a coaching qualification is a developmental process, and we recognise that you might need a bit more time and support before you complete your final assessment.
+The Coach qualification does involve a number of assessment tasks, but taking a coaching qualification is a developmental process, and we recognise that you might need a bit more time and support before you complete your final assessment.

-You will be assigned an assessor and they will help you to ensure your coaching evidence (known as a portfolio) is completed to the standard required and that you are fully prepared for your final assessment.
+You will be assigned an assessor and they will help you to ensure your coaching evidence (known as a portfolio) is completed to the standard required.

 British Rowing works hard to balance the quality of the learner experience with an affordable pricing structure.